-- 9. In Device Profiles, select the appropriate data model file from the Card Format drop-down list. - See the Setting up the Identity Agent credential profiles section in the Mobile Identity Management guide for details. - 10.
-If you want to display collection instructions specific to this credential profile to the user through the Self-Service Request Portal when the user is collecting their mobile identity document, in Collection Instructions, type plain text instructions into the box.
-If you leave this blank, the translatable text for collection instructions is shown instead. - The translatable text for collection instructions has the identifying string ID1009; see section 6.1, Customizing the terminology for more information. - 11.
-Click Next. - 12.
-Select the certificates you want to make available. - All of the certificates you select here will be issued to your mobile device. - You can select the archived and historic certificate options on this screen.
-See the Import and distribute certificates to devices section in the Administration Guide for details of the Issue new, Use existing, and Historic Only options. - 13.
-Click Next and proceed to the Select Roles screen. - 14.
+9. In Device Profiles, select the appropriate data model file from the Card Format drop-down list.

+See the Setting up the Identity Agent credential profiles section in the Mobile Identity Management guide for details.

+- 10. Click Next. - 11.
+Select the certificates you want to make available.

+All of the certificates you select here will be issued to your mobile device.

+You can select the archived and historic certificate options on this screen.
+See the Import and distribute certificates to devices section in the Administration Guide for details of the Issue new, Use existing, and Historic Only options.

+- 12. Click Next and proceed to the Select Roles screen. - 13.
 Select the roles you want to be able to issue this credential profile, and the roles you want to be able to be issued this credential profile.